 Blue Gum Community School Tours

-- To be invited to a School Tour, please first fill out the free online Waiting List form for your child, available on the School’s website.
-An invitation will then be sent to you for the next available tour.
-Due to high interest and demand in the school, tours are only available to families with children on the current Waiting List.
+- To be invited to a School Tour, please first fill out the free online Waiting List form.
+You will then receive an invitation for the next available tour.
+Due to high interest and demand, tours are available only to families with children on the current Waiting List.

 Contact Blue Gum Community School